Chiefs restructure Patrick Mahomes’ contract to create more cap space - NewsBreak

-KANSAS CITY, Mo.
-(WDAF) — The half-a-billion-dollar man is getting some adjustments to his contract.
+KANSAS CITY, Mo. — The half-a-billion-dollar man is getting some adjustments to his contract.

-According to Spotrac, Mahomes’ roster bonus is $34.4 million, while his signing bonus is $2 million.
-The move turns his roster bonus to $22.4 million, and he gets a restructure bonus of $12 million.
+According to Spotrac, Mahomes’ roster bonus is $34.4 million while his signing bonus is $2 million.
+The move turns his roster bonus to $22.4 million and he gets a restructure bonus of $12 million.
+End Zone Extra: Sign up to get our Kansas City Chiefs newsletter twice a week

 The move allows the quarterback to get his money faster and allows the Chiefs to make a few more moves in free agency.